 6. Teach a Strategy Game

 When I was in 5th grade, my teacher taught our classroom how to play chess.
 It was a lot of fun and required us to problem solve and come up and follow through with a strategy.
 While games like this clearly benefit students and their brains, they are not often taught in schools anymore because they do not directly correlate to a standard.
-Try to take advantage of any extra freedom you might have before the end of the year to teach games like chess, checkers, Sudoku, Connect Four, or Mancala.
+Try to take advantage of any extra freedom you might have before the end of the year to play some strategy games with your students.

 7. Write Letters to Next Year’s Students